 If you have a chunk of money to invest but just can’t work up the courage to hit “buy,” consider investing a little at a time through dollar-cost averaging.
 The idea is very simple.
 Just take the total amount (let’s say $12,000), divide by the number of months you plan to invest (let’s use 12), and invest that amount at the same time every month ($1,000 per month).

 If the market has a good month, your money will buy fewer shares.
 If the market has a bad month, your money will buy more.
 You never have to worry about getting the timing just right.
-By spreading your investments over a year a more, you minimize the risk of losing a lot of money through an immediate downturn.
+By spreading your investments over a year a more, you can eliminate your worry about losing a lot of money through an immediate downturn.

 4. Keep it simple